Eetami/arkhamdb-cli/README.md

 ## Caching

-arkhamdbcli caches the loaded cards to your home directory under `~/.arkhamdb/cards`.
+ArkhamDB CLI caches the loaded cards to your home directory under `~/.arkhamdb/cards`.
 To remove the cached cards run the following command:

 ```sh